EzioisAwesome56/smm4j/readme.md

 ## Usage
 getLevel() takes your level id as a string for arguments, spits out a 7 entry long String[] with all the info you need<br>
 makeUrl() takes your level id as input and returns the mario maker bookmark site url for that level<br>
+GetRandomLevel() takes no arguments and returns a persudo random level based on the recommended courses page